-With much of the world on lockdown, there’s never been a better time to come together, establish a meditation practice, learn yoga, eat healthily, consume inspiring content, and stay connected using the latest technologies.
+With much of the world on lockdown, there’s never been a better time to come together, establish a meditation practice, learn yoga, eat healthy, consume inspiring content, and stay connected using the latest technologies.
 Most importantly, this ’extra’ time gives me the chance to support my family like never before.

 I don’t know how long this contagion will last, but I survived another strain of Coronavirus known as SARS while living in Asia.
 SARS didn’t survive once summer arrived.
 Maybe the only upside of global warming is that it can help eradicate viruses.
 There are fewer cases currently in warmer climate zones.
 I find it odd that the media rarely cites this finding and instead concentrates on negativity (maybe to boost ratings).
 I expect things to return to normal this summer.
 Of course, we have to be vigilant now to curtail the spread.